man looking at photos

 Launched at the University of Kansas

-HBW's research and collection building creates a corpus of fiction and non-fiction to drive program initiatives like the Black Literary Suite and Gems, as well as research institutes like Hurston on the Horizon in 2021.
+HBW's research and collection building creates a corpus of fiction and non-fiction to drive public program initiatives such as the Black Literary Suite and Gems, and research institutes like Hurston on the Horizon in 2021.

 Explore the program